How to Draw the Indian National Flag?

-India celebrates its Republic Day on January 26 every year.
+India celebrates its Independence Day on August 15 every year.
 This day is celebrated to commemorate the day when India’s Constitution came into effect after our country gained independence after a very long fight for freedom.
-January 26 is celebrated with patriotic fervour and festivities all around the country.
+15 August is celebrated with patriotic fervour and festivities all around the country.
 This is the perfect time to involve your child in activities that teach him about India’s history and its rich cultural heritage.
 One of these interesting activities can be learning how to draw the Indian national flag.
 Doing so will serve a dual purpose – your child will hone his creative skills and, also, learn about the significance of our national flag.
 Flag drawing for children is one of the best and easiest activities.
 So, let’s get started!
 Take a look at how to draw the Indian flag step-by-step.

 Video: How to Draw Indian Flag – A Simple Step-by-Step Guide for Kids